518 S. Broadway,

 23 people favorited this theater

-Architect Simeon Charles Lee made some alterations to the building in 1939-1940 and in 1948 he designed a new sidwalk ticket office.
+Architect Simeon Charles Lee made some alterations to the building in 1939-1940 and in 1948 he designed a new sidewalk ticket office.
 The sidewalk has a spectacular terrazzo sunburst.

-In its final years Metropolitan Theatres ran the Roxie Theatre mostly as a Spanish-language house.
+In its final years Metropolitan Theatres ran the Roxie Theatre from January 29, 1978 as a Spanish-language house.
 The Roxie Theatre was closed in summer of 1989.
 Since closure its front entrance has been vandalised and converted into retail use.
 The auditorium has been sealed off and remains empty.
 In May 2016 the building was ‘For Lease’.

 The Roxie Theatre has been designated an Historic-Cultural Landmark.